henriquesimoes/machine-learning/doodle-classifier/README.md

 When you want to, you might draw something in the canvas and click on the guess button to have the machine predict what you just drew.

+## Directory and files organization

+The files are organized as follows.

+- [index.html](./index.html) - HTML file that includes the p5 library and other files into the page and creates some visual controllers for configuration.
+- [sketch.js](./sketch.js) - Entry point for executing the example.
+This is were the [DoodleClassifier](./lib/doodle-classifier.js) is instanciated.
+- [lib/](./lib) - Libraries that were built for abstracting processes.
+    * [matrix.js](./lib/matrix.js) - Implementation for matrix basic operation for making it easier to doing back-propagation and feed-forward operations
+    * [nn.js](./lib/nn.js) - My fully connected neural network implementation.
+    * [doodle-classifier.js](./lib/doodle-classifier.js) - Class for handling the neural network manipulation for classifying the given doodle, and for training and testing it.
+- [data/](./data) - Categories raw data used for training and testing.
+- [loadbinary.js](./loadbinary.js) - Library used for adding a easier way to load binary files

 ## Contribuition

 If you find any bug or have any suggestion, create an issue or a pull request.